botsman/haxeOpenApiClientCodegen/core/README.md

-# OpenAPI Generator for the HaxeCodegen library
+# OpenAPI Generator for the HaxeClientCodegen library

 ## Overview
 This is a boiler-plate project to generate your own project derived from an OpenAPI specification.